kcuilla/reactablefmtr/README.md

 ### color_scales()

-Retrieve the number of visits for a given site.
-The default granularity is monthly, but can set to daily or weekly with the `gr` argument.
+By default, `color_scales()` assigns a three-color red-white-blue pattern based on the value of the cells in a column from low to high:

 ```{r}
 data <- iris[10:29, ]